 WES is strongly preferred, but not required.
 Applications without WES evaluation will be equally considered.

 You do not need to send official transcripts to Emory during the admissions process.
 As part of the application process, you are required to scan and upload transcripts.
 Include transcripts from all schools you attended that counted toward degrees, such as original grades earned for transfer credits.
 If you matriculate in the PhD program, you will be required to send official transcripts to Laney Graduate School.

-PhD students who do not come in to the program with their own funding will receive two years of institutional funding that includes tuition support and stipend support for 12 months.
-In 2015-2016, doctoral students receive annual stipends of $22,920 for the initial two years.
-In most instances, this support will come from the Laney Graduate School, but may be in the form of training grants or faculty mentor funding.
+PhD students who do not come in to the program with their own funding will receive two years of institutional funding that includes tuition support and stipend support on a 12-month basis.
+In most instances, this support will come from the Laney Graduate School (LGS), but may be in the form of training grants or faculty mentor funding.
 This support covers the student's time to complete coursework, research rotations, and teaching assistant requirements.

 After the second year, students are expected to transition to alternative sources of funding such as training or research grants, dissertation grant support, fellowships, etc. Toward the end of their first year, students will work with their advisor, mentors and DGS to develop a plan for ongoing support.
 Students must proactively seek funding opportunities; in this process, they will gain valuable experience in proposal writing and the funding process.
 Students admitted to the program will be provided with ample opportunities and faculty guidance to successfully obtain funding after year two.

 Examples of training grant interest areas that support EHS PhD students include: Toxicology, Air Quality, Maternal and Child Health, Molecules to Mankind (M2M), Environmental and Occupational Epidemiology, and WASH.